SyncfusionExamples/How-to-search-and-select-the-record-in-winui-treegrid/README.md

-# How to search and select the record in WinUI TreeGrid
+# How to Search and Select the Record in WinUI TreeGrid?

 This example illustrates how to search and select the record in [WinUI TreeGrid](https://www.syncfusion.com/winui-controls/treegrid) (SfTreeGrid)